 Your cord blood must be collected by a trained person.
 This role is usually covered by a trained phlebotomist, midwife or doctor.
 The person collecting the cord blood unit must either

-- under the authority of an HTA licence via a formal third party agreement.
+- working under the authority of an HTA licence via a formal third party agreement.

 The premises where the procurement will take place must be risk assessed by a trained individual to ensure that it is suitable.
 This assessment must be documented.
 There are no exceptions to these requirements.
 You should also ask what arrangements will be made if the assigned phlebotomist is unable to reach the hospital in time or is ill.

 2. What is the maximum time you allow between a cord blood unit being collected and stored?
 What happens if the unit is not stored within these maximum timeframes?